bbauska/JS-svg/README.md

 let spacing = 5;
 </pre>

-What we need next are variables that control the loop increment value and the size of each cell.
+<p>What we need next are variables that control the loop increment value
+and the size of each cell.
 These values, however, should be <i>derived</i> from those we've set previously, rather than worked out afresh each time we want to change the grid.
-With a little bit of basic math, here's how we'd do this:
+With a little bit of basic math, here's how we'd do this:</p>

 <pre>
 let increment = gridSize / rows;
 let cellSize = Math.abs(increment - spacing);
 </pre>

-The Math.abs() function just ensures our cellSize is always a positive value, which can prevent errors if we go crazy with our rows and spacing values.
+<p>The Math.abs() function just ensures our cellSize is always a positive
+value, which can prevent errors if we go crazy with our rows and spacing values.
 Next, we need to incorporate these values into our loop.
-Adjust it as follows:
+Adjust it as follows:</p>

 <pre>
 for (let y = 0;